richardFirth/CodeGeneratingMacros/README.md

 GenerateArduinoCode_10Jan18.xlsm
 ========
-Generates arduino code in the same folder as itself. declare the pins in the excel sheet, and use the checkboxes to generate template code for various sheilds and add-on boards.
+Generates arduino code in the same folder as itself. declare the pins in the excel sheet, and use the checkboxes to generate template code for various shields and add-on boards.
-I'm adding code for various things as i find them/see them as useful
+I'm adding code for various things as O find them/see them as useful

 ProcCodeManager10Jan17.xlsm